Best Pool Cleaners 2020: Top Picks For Every Pool + Buying Guide

 More Time for You

-Scrubbing and vacuuming the pool yourself takes anywhere from 30mins to 3 hours depending on how dirty it is.
-If it has gone a whole season without use, you might have to clean it repeatedly for several days before it’s good enough to swim in.
+Scrubbing and vacuuming a pool takes anywhere from 30 mins to 2 hours, depending on how dirty it is.
+If it has gone a whole season without use, you might have to clean it repeatedly for days before it’s clean enough to swim in.

-There is no doubt that a cleaner pool will last longer.
-Too much buildup of algae, sediment and debris, can damage your pool.
+There is no doubt that a clean and well-maintained pool lasts longer.
+Too many algae, sediment, and debris can damage your pool.
+And repairing a pool costs $1,000s at a minimum.

-These pool cleaners collect most of the debris in the pool rather than directing it towards your pool’s filtration system.
-This reduces the burden on your pool’s filter and pump, ensuring they last longer.
+Automatic pool cleaners also reduce the wear and tear on your pool pump, heater, and water lines.
+In particular, side pressure and robotic pool cleaners collect most of the debris in their filter bags and cartridges, rather than directing it towards your pool’s filtration system.
+This reduces the back pressure on your pool’s filter and pump, ensuring they last longer.

 What Else Do I Need To Buy?

-You may also need to buy extra filter bags to collect the debris.
+For all automatic cleaners, you may need to buy extra filter bags to collect different sized debris, depending on your needs.

-If you are still cleaning the pool manually or relying on an expensive pool cleaning service, it’s time to get an automatic pool cleaner.
+If you are still cleaning your pool manually or relying on an expensive pool cleaning service, it’s time to consider buying an automatic pool cleaner.